ambiot/documents/docs/source/ambd_arduino/BW16_/getting_started/ambd_getting_started.rst

 .. image:: /media/ambd_arduino/BW16_getting_started/image5.png
    :align: center
+   :width: 863
+   :height: 888
+   :scale: 67 %

-Step 2.
+Step 3.
 Install the serial port
 ================================

-First, connect the baord to computer via Micro USB:
+First, connect the board to computer via Micro USB:

 **BW16 Board**

 .. image:: /media/ambd_arduino/BW16_getting_started/image6.png
    :align: center
+   :width: 527
+   :height: 1027
+   :scale: 58 %

 Refer to the pinmap and table above, D0 and D1 pins are used for program uploading.
 However, onboard USB-to-UART module is connected to D4 and D5 which is not able to be directly used for program upload.